StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 END
 ```

 For this syntax, `expression` is compared to each expression in the WHEN clause.
 If an equal expression is found, the result in the THEN clause is returned.
-If no equal expression is found, the result in the ELSE clause is returned, if ELSE is present.
+If no equal expression is found, the result in the ELSE clause is returned if ELSE is present.

 - Searched CASE